What do you need to buy a house?

 This applies to self-employed mortgage borrowers, too, in which case you’ll provide your business and personal tax returns for the previous two years.
 Tax returns must show consistent income over the previous 24 months, either remaining roughly the same or increasing.

-There’s no minimum income to get a mortgage, but some loan programs have a max income limit.
+There’s no minimum income to get a mortgage, but some loan programs have a maximum income limit.

 Since a self-employed borrower’s income can fluctuate from year to year, mortgage lenders often average out their income over a two-year period, and then use this figure for qualifying purposes.

 Be mindful, too, of possible income requirements for the type of loan you want.
-There’s typically no minimum income requirement, but you can earn too much money for some homebuyer programs.
+There’s typically no minimum income requirement, but you can earn too much money for some first-time home buyer programs.